ashishvermaiitb/web-basics/README.md

 # DOM Practice (html-css-js/practice-dom)

 This folder contains hands-on experiments and interview-style questions related to **DOM (Document Object Model)** in JavaScript.
+DOM is a programming interface for web documents.

 ## Topics Covered